CWFC-CCFB/CapsisWebAPI/README.md

 3. Enter CapsisWebAPI_A in the Site name field
 4. Click "..." and select the CapsisWebAPI_A folder location created above as "Physical path"
 5. Leave the "Host name" field empty and click OK
-6. Right-click on the newly created CapsisWebAPI_A website and select "Add Application"
+6. Right-click on the newly created CapsisWebAPI_A website and select "Add Application" (this step can be omitted as the application can be created by default)
 7. enter "CapsisWebAPI_A" in the Alias field and click on "..." to select the same CapsisWebAPI_A folder created above again
 8. Click OK